PaNOSC-ViNYL/ase/doc/tutorials/qmmm/qmmm.rst

                         vacuum=4.,  # Now QM cell has walls min.
 4 Å from QM atoms output='qmmm.log')

+This will center the QM subsystem in the MM cell.

 Current limitations
     - No QM/MM border over bonds